Skip to main content

 Peptide Therapies a Closer Look

 Growth hormone secretagogues represent a significant advancement in hormonal health protocols.
-Instead of supplying an external source of GH, these peptides signal the to produce and release its own GH.
+Instead of supplying an external source of GH, these peptides signal the pituitary gland to produce and release its own GH.
 This approach preserves the natural feedback loops of the HPG axis, allowing for a more regulated and physiological response.
 There are two main classes of peptides used for this purpose, often in combination for a synergistic effect.

 1. Growth Hormone-Releasing Hormone (GHRH) Analogs ∞ These peptides are structurally similar to the body’s native GHRH.
 They bind to GHRH receptors on the pituitary gland, directly stimulating the synthesis and secretion of GH.
 Because they work through the same mechanism as the body’s own primary signal, they initiate a natural pulse of GH.
 Examples include: